-Mitigation Timing Construction Construction Sonstruction Operation Post-Status Notes Mitigation Measure Status The JPB has compensated for BIO-3: Avoid or unavoidable wetland impacts by X X compensate for impacts on Χ Complete purchasing adequate credits from a wetlands mitigation bank approved wetlands and waters. by USACE and SFRWQCB.
+Mitigation Timing Construction Construction Sonstruction Operation Post-Mitigation Measure Status Status Notes The JPB has compensated for BIO-3: Avoid or unavoidable wetland impacts by X compensate for impacts on Χ X Complete purchasing adequate credits from a wetlands mitigation bank approved wetlands and waters. by USACE and SFRWQCB.
 Tree removal and pruning activities were initiated in August 2017 under the guidance of the BBI Arborist, and BIO-5: Implement Tree in accordance with the Tree Avoidance, Minimization, X X X Ongoing Avoidance, Minimization, and and Replacement Plan.
 Replacement Plan.
 Tree Removal and Pruning status is provided to the JPB on a weekly basis.
 Not applicable.
 The SCVHP does not apply to the Project because TPS2, BIO-6: Pay Santa Clara Valley Habitat Plan land X Complete Option 1 was not selected and OCS cover fee (if necessary). does not extend to Communication Hill.
 This measure is not needed.
 CUL-1a: Evaluate and minimize impacts on To be implemented prior to X Upcoming construction in tunnels. structural integrity of historic tunnels.
-CUL-1b: Minimize impacts To be implemented prior to on historic decorative X Upcoming construction in tunnels. tunnel material.
+To be implemented prior to construction in tunnels.
+Historic CUL-1b: Minimize impacts American Engineering Record on historic decorative X Upcoming (HAER) documentation is anticipated tunnel material. to be completed in October 2018, pursuant to this measure.

-Reporting Mitigation Timing ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes CUL-1c: Install project facilities in a way that minimizes impacts on historic tunnel interiors. x Upcoming To be implemented prior to construction in tunnels.
+Miti Mitigation Timing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes CUL-1c: Install project facilities in a way that minimizes impacts on historic tunnel interiors. x Upcoming To be implemented prior to construction in tunnels.
 CUL-1d: Implement design commitments at historic railroad stations x Complete The Qualified Architectural Historian completed and submitted the HABS Level III documents to the JPB for all seven of the historic stations.
 Pole placement has been designed to minimize the visual impact to historic stations and all design changes are reviewed by the Environmental Compliance Lead to ensure the mitigation measure is being implemented as the design of the project progresses.
 CUL-1e: Implement specific tree mitigation considerations at two potentially historic properties and landscape recordation, as necessary. х x Complete It was determined that the project is not acquiring any ROW at either of the subject properties so all tree effects would be within the JPB ROW.
 Therefore, the APE does not include these two historic properties.
 This measure is no longer needed.